edgiese/blog/posts/2021-05-23-01-another-dialog-on-making-america-christian.md

 only a matter of time before you were corrupted as the world is.

 **Dijon**:  This is kind of cheating.
-You can't say that the answer to taking over the government is to not take over the government.
+You can't say that the answer to taking over the government is not to take over the government.
 Plus, I'm not sure I agree that any real people would do this.
 Weren't you saying just yesterday that we have to be practical?
 Which groups ever did this?
 I'm assuming that the Roman church is an example of the first solution.

-**Aaron**:  You are right about the Roman church, although you could include Calvin's Geneval in this category.
+**Aaron**:  You are right about the Roman church, although you could include Calvin's Geneva in this category.
 And examples of the second group can be found among the anabaptists and their heirs, like the Mennonites and the Amish.